Learning to Read: 10 Things Parents Need to Know

 Are you good at math?
 Creative in the arts?
 A team player?
 A kind soul? an organized person?
 A storyteller?
 A logical thinker?
 An encouraging person?

 From the time I was young, I always thought something was missing about me and I wasn’t “enough.”
+I grew up and learned many people feel that way about themselves.

 #5 You may not have been properly taught how to read.